Demonstrating the effectiveness and impact of student access, success and progression

 We commissioned and published two research projects to develop the framework.

-This project worked with a group of 15 institutions.
-It explored which data they are currently able to provide and which data might be desirable to collect in future in order to demonstrate impact.
+The sister project investigated the feasibility of collecting additional data from institutions to evidence the impact of WP spending.
+It explored which data institutions are currently able to provide and which data might be desirable to collect in future in order to demonstrate impact.

 Robust evaluation – ongoing activity

-- We have used the outcomes framework designed by CFE Research to inform our approach to the evaluation of NCOP and the evaluation of the Barriers to Student Success programme.
+We have used the outcomes framework designed by CFE Research to inform our approach to the evaluation of the National Collaborative Outreach Programme and the evaluation of the Barriers to Student Success programme.
 It is also a condition of grant that all projects are robustly evaluated using rigorous research methods.

 In April 2016 we held a conference entitled 'The future of evaluation and evidence across the student lifecycle'.
 The conference explored what the sector as a whole needs to evaluate institutional activity on student access, success and progression across the student lifecycle.